asancdec/MCPricer/README.md

 ## Files

-- `EuropeanOption.cpp`: Contains the implementation of the `EuropeanOption` class, which defines the properties and pricing methods for European options.
+- `EuropeanOption.hpp`: Header file containing the declaration of the `EuropeanOption` class, which defines the properties and pricing methods for European options.
+- `EuropeanOption.cpp`: Contains the implementation of the `EuropeanOption` class.
-- `MonteCarlo.cpp`: Contains the implementation of the `MonteCarlo` class, which performs the Monte Carlo simulation to price options.
+- `MonteCarlo.hpp`: Header file containing the declaration of the `MonteCarlo` class, which performs the Monte Carlo simulation to price options.
+- `MonteCarlo.cpp`: Contains the implementation of the `MonteCarlo` class.
 - `MCPricer.cpp`: The main driver program that creates instances of `EuropeanOption` and `MonteCarlo`, runs simulations, and displays results.

 ## Usage

 1. **Compile the Code**: Use a C++ compiler (e.g., g++) to compile the source files.
 Make sure to link against the Boost library.

    ```bash
    g++ -o MonteCarloOptionPricer MCPricer.cpp EuropeanOption.cpp MonteCarlo.cpp -lboost_system -lboost_random